top of page

 A good example of this is the separation and reintroduction process for fighting cats.
 What any behaviourist will tell you is the equivalent to a tailor-made cake recipe.
 You have the ingredients, the instructions, the baking time - yet if ten people followed the exact same recipe, each of their cakes would turn out differently, with a variety of textures, flavours and colours.

-I'm sure I don't have to point out that the health and wellbeing of animals is a far cry from The Great British Bake Off (you know what I'm talking about, fellow Brits) but I'm going to add a disclaimer anyway!
+I'm sure I don't have to point out that the health and wellbeing of animals is a far cry from The Great British Bake Off, but I'm going to add a disclaimer anyway.
 My point is that, sometimes, nothing can prepare us for an experience better than the experience itself.

 What makes this blog unique, I hope, is that a lot of the topics covered are personal to me, whether through my own circumstances or those of friends and family members - clearly, I come from a clan of cat lovers!
 This extends to reviews and recommendations, where I use my own product photos and feedback, wherever possible.